ray-project/ray/doc/source/tune/user-guide.rst

         sync_config=sync_config,

         # we'll checkpoint every 10 iterations, keep the best five
-        # checkpoints (by AUC score, descending), and always checkpoint
+        # checkpoints (by AUC score, reported by the trainable, descending), and always checkpoint
         # at the end of the last run!
         checkpoint_score_attr="max-auc",
         keep_checkpoints_num=5,